 Looking to do bar and food service on the docks, and a pool menu.

 East Beach attendant discussion.
-Available until 11pm, potential return of 24hr service when vacancy rate drops.Trien Heating and Cooling states office cooling refrigerant is low.
+Available until 11pm, potential return of 24hr service when vacancy rate drops.

+Tri-Den Heating and Cooling states office cooling refrigerant is low.
 Estimates of recharge vs. unit replacement will come in this week.

 Past Commodore - Absent